fenago/machine-learning/lab_guides/lab_4.md

 decrease the error, which is equal to the score of the sentence.
 Therefore, we need to reduce the score of the sentence by a small amount.
 The score is the sum of the scores of the words plus the bias, so we simply reduce all these a small amount.
-We’ll do the following, remembering that the learning rate we’re using in this chapter is 0.01:
+We’ll do the following, remembering that the learning rate we’re using in this lab is 0.01:

 - Since the word ‘aack’ appears twice, we’ll reduce its score by two times the learning rate, or 0.02.